hmcts/cnp-flux-config/docs/secrets-sops-encryption.md

 #### Steps to SOPS Encrypt

-This is an example for kube-prometheus-stack:
+The following is an example for kube-prometheus-stack:

 In your Helm File: apps/monitoring/kube-prometheus-stack/kube-prometheus-stack.yaml you will define what the secret file name for kube-prometheus-stack is looking for, here is an example:
 ```
   valuesFrom:
-    - kind: Secret
+    - name: "prometheus-values"
-      name: prometheus-values
+      kind: Secret
 ```

 Create a file called values.yaml